Automattic/jetpack/to-test.md

 You can give those blocks a try with the AMP plugin active, to ensure that those blocks are accessible in AMP views as well.

+### Dashboard

+We've made some changes to the display of the Backup and Scan cards in the Jetpack dashboard, to better reflect the status of your site.
+This shoyuld work whether you use WordPress in a single or multisite setup, and if you use VaultPress or Jetpack Backups.

+You can find detailed testing instructions [here](https://github.com/Automattic/jetpack/pull/17288).

 ### Lazy Images

 This release refactored the JavaScript used for Lazy Images/Deferred Image Loading and resolved an issue where printing could result